Natural-language search · shipped in production

 This mirrors a search engine I designed and shipped in production.

 What you just used is a scaled-down version.
-The real one I owned end-to-end ran over a large financial dataset — a query DSL that unified the stack, a compiler to optimized SQL, a vector layer for similarity search, and an LLM layer that turns a prompt into a structured query and refines it when ambiguous.
+The real one I owned end-to-end ran over a large production dataset — a query DSL that unified the stack, a compiler to optimized SQL, a vector layer for similarity search, and an LLM layer that turns a prompt into a structured query and refines it when ambiguous.